slateci/slateci.github.io/_posts/2021-08-12-open-ondemand-desktop.md

 ### Secret Generation

-Since pods are ephemeral, keys from the host system should be passed into the container using a secret.
-This will ensure that trust is not broken when pods are replaced.
-This script generates a secret containing host keys on the OnDemand server.
+Pods are ephermeral, so keys from the host system should be passed into the container using a secret.
+This will ensure trust is not broken when pods are replaced.
+This script will generate a secret containing host keys on the OnDemand server.

 ```bash